-So, what do you do if, all those things check out good, but the engine still won’t start.
+But, what do you do, if all those things check out good, and the engine still won’t start.

 The source of the problem could be, a mechanical fault, or a faulty component in other systems.

 Consequently, a no start condition, when the engine turns over, can be a number of issues.
-But, you need to start somewhere.
+But, you need to start somewhere, so lets dive in.

 So, the computer in modern vehicles, monitors and controls, a good number of sensors and actuators.
 Firstly, scan your computer memory for trouble codes, before you do anything else.
-Even if the check engine light hasn’t come on, you may find a pending code; that can guide you in your diagnosis.
-However, when trying to find out why your engine will not start; keep in mind other possibilities.
+Even if the check engine light hasn’t come on, you may find a pending code.
+And, that can guide you in your diagnosis.
+However, when trying to find out why your engine will not start, keep in mind other possibilities.

 So, what should you check ?